DKSingh1604/Panchayat/README.md

 ## 📋 Overview

-Panchayat is a production-ready chat application that brings people together through seamless communication.
+Panchayat is a open-world chat application that brings people together through seamless communication.
 Built with Flutter and powered by Firebase, it offers a comprehensive set of features for modern messaging needs while maintaining a clean, intuitive user interface.

 ## ✨ Features